sauravrox/sentiment-analysis/README.md

 *Negative > 33392, Positive > 33316, Neutral  > 33242*

+**Receiver Operating Characteristic Curve (ROC)**

+ROC curves typically feature true positive rate on the Y axis, and false positive rate on the X axis.
+This means that the top left corner of the plot is the "ideal" point - a false positive rate of zero, and a true positive rate of one.
+This is not very realistic, but it does mean that a larger area under the curve (AUC) is usually better [[4]](https://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html).

+**Twitter API (Tweepy)**

+Tweepy is a Python library for accessing the Twitter API.
+It is great for simple automation and creating twitter bots.

+Total of 500 tweets are fetched by using the tweepy.
+The user input is taken and hashtags are searched via api and prediction for each of the 500 tweets are shown in the bar chart and scatterplot.

 ## Lexicon Based Approach

 Generally speaking, in lexicon-based approaches a piece of text message is represented as a bag of words.
 Following this representation of the message, sentiment values from the dictionary are assigned to all positive and negative words or phrases within the message.
 A combining function, such as sum or average, is applied in order to make the final prediction regarding the overall sentiment for the message.
 Apart from a sentiment value, the aspect of the local context of a word is usually taken into consideration, such as negation or intensification.